-Submitted by:

-Patricia Peskett Date NEN Engineering Manager, Wallops Flight Facility

-Approved by:

-J.R.
-Hendrickson Date NEN Operations Manager, Wallops Flight Facility

-Approved by:

-Kenneth Griffin Date NEN Project Manager, Wallops Flight Facility

-ITT Exelis Greenbelt, Maryland 20770

 Preface

 This document is under the configuration control of the Near Earth Network (NEN) Configuration Review Board (CRB).
 Changes to this document will be made by Documentation Change Notice (DCN) or by complete revision.
 Proposed changes to this document must be submitted along with supportive material justifying the proposed change.
 Comments or questions concerning this document and proposed changes will be addressed to: